China–North Korea border: Current border

 Korea achieved its independence after the surrender of Japan in 1945 and subsequently divided into two with Kim Il-sung as its first premier in 1948 (later becoming president in 1972) and then the Eternal President of North Korea in 1994.
+The Soviet Union's invasion of Manchuria in August 1945 led to the Soviet occupation of northern Korea during the campaign of Chongjin Landing Operation.
+The Soviet 25th Army was stationed in Pyongyang, and its political commissar, Colonel General Terentii Shtykov, became the de facto supreme ruler and architect of the early North Korean state until its establishment on 9 September 1948.
+Yakov Novichenko on the other hand with the 25th Army was at present in Pyongyang to assist the military government.
 Chairman Mao and the Communist Party (CPC) assumed rule over China after it won the Chinese Civil War, following the Liberation of Beijing by the PLA in 1949.
 Both nations emerged as communist (Marxist-Leninist) states in the post-war, leading to strong ideological alignment and early diplomatic relations between the two nations on 6 October 1949.

 In 1962, North Korea and China signed a border treaty in secret which fixed the boundary line along the Yalu and Tumen rivers, with the middle overland section running across Mount Paektu and through Heaven Lake.
 A subsequent protocol in 1964 allocated the numerous riverine islets, granting 264 to North Korea and 187 to China.
 These two treaties define the modern border between the two countries.

 Between March 1968 and March 1969, military skirmishes took place between the North Korean and Chinese forces.